bmark01/nate_site/edits.md

 ### Control Over Access
 📌 **Note:**
-> Is this the same as above?
-Necessary?
+> Is this the same as above, necessary?
 Should they be collapsed into one?

 With ClearLine, you have full control to manage access to your marketing materials.
 If needed, you can revoke a unit’s access to previously shared materials entirely or selectively.
 You can also restrict access to any future materials, ensuring your marketing strategy remains aligned with your business needs.